sergeyyurkin/net-core-samples/README.md

-# samples
+# net-core-samples
-Samples for .NET
+Samples for .NET Core